 Is Amazon automating warehouses?

-Yes, Amazon's fulfillment centers are prime examples of extensive warehouse automation.
+Yes, Amazon's fulfillment centers are prime examples of extensive retail warehouse automation.
 They can manage the complexities of large-scale online retail operations.

 How will an automated warehouse impact your operation?